violaberg/wine-o-clock/TESTING.md

 The website was tested on Google Chrome, Firefox and Microsoft Edge browsers.

+- During development I used Google Chrome and it's dev tools to ensure everytihng is working correctly and app is responsive.
+- On Firefox it worked equally well and needed just one adjustment in contact form for textarea width.
+I noticed it was slightly slower loading but it could be due to my broadband at that time.
+- Microsoft Edge didn't require any adjustments and loaded app the fastest out of all.
+I was very impressed as I normally use Chrome for everything and it can be slightly slow.

 ## **Device Testing**

 The website was tested on various devices using Chrome DevTools and real-life device, such as iPhone 12, Dell and Lenovo X1 laptop and iPad Air.